 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a roof tear-off in Fort Smith?
-Most jobs rely on this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our low-wall 20-yard container makes loading simple; meanwhile, calculating total tonnage keeps your project within Sebastian limits.
-Fill it up, and we handle the rest.
+Most customers find the 20-yard container sufficient for asphalt shingles: one square equals roughly two-thirds of a cubic yard.
+Our low-wall roll-off helps with loading; it also helps you manage total tonnage within Sebastian without exceeding your weight limit for the project.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Fort Smith residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.